vvksh/simple-blogger/README.md

 - Can skip repos if you don't want to create a post for certain projects (eg: unfinished/not-started projects)

 ## To-do
+- ~~Look into latex rendering support~~ [Issue #1](https://github.com/vksah32/simple-blogger/issues/1)
-- Add support for non-project posts (don't wanna have to create a repo everytime you have to write a post).
-I am thinking of adding a special repo- "blog-posts" and fetch all files from that repo as posts.
+- ~~Add support for non-project posts (don't wanna have to create a repo everytime you have to write a post).
+I am thinking of adding a special repo- "blog-posts" and fetch all files from that repo as posts.~~ [Issue #2](https://github.com/vksah32/simple-blogger/issues/2)
 - [Maybe] Add recent github commits/updates to the project page
-- Look into latex rendering support